kaulex99/Konf_X20_Kauer_Khalil_Schedler/README.md

   - sums up the quantity of pure alcohol of each liquid (`pure alcohol = volume * alcohol percentage [/ 100]`)
   - this sum then gets divided by the volume of the mixture (`alcohol percentage = pure alcohol / volume [* 100]`)
 - `getVolume` returns the volume of the mixture

+# AlexDrink
+Represents a special `FabiDrink` which has minimum 40% of alcohol
+- 'toString'